nlesc-sherlock/spiraljs/README.md

 # you can also serve the build directory with
 gulp servebuild

-# after running a gulp servebuild, open up a browser and navigate
+# after running a gulp serve-build, open up a browser and navigate
 # to http://localhost:8087/ to inspect the website.
 You've been served!

 ```